History of the Netherlands: Batavian Republic (1795–1806)

 The French Revolution was popular, and numerous underground clubs were promoting it when in January 1795 the French army invaded.
 The underground rose up, overthrew the municipal and provincial governments, and proclaimed the Batavian Republic (Bataafse Republiek) in Amsterdam.
 Stadtholder William V fled to England and the States General dissolved itself.
 The new government was virtually a puppet of France.
 The Batavian Republic enjoyed widespread support and sent soldiers to fight in the French armies.
 The 1799 Anglo-Russian invasion of Holland was repulsed by Batavian–French forces.
 Nevertheless, Napoleon replaced it because the regime of Grand Pensionary Rutger Jan Schimmelpenninck (1805–1806) was insufficiently docile.

 The confederal structure of the old Dutch Republic was permanently replaced by a unitary state.
 The 1798 constitution had a genuinely democratic character, though a coup d'état of 1801 put an authoritarian regime in power.
 Ministerial government was introduced for the first time in Dutch history and many of the current government departments date their history back to this period.

-Meanwhile, the exiled stadholder handed over the Dutch colonies in "safekeeping" to Great Britain and ordered the colonial governors to comply.
-This permanently ended the colonial empire in Guyana, Ceylon and the Cape Colony.
+The exiled stadholder handed over the Dutch colonies in "safekeeping" to Great Britain and ordered the colonial governors to comply.
+This permanently ended the colonial Dutch empire in Guyana, Ceylon and the Cape Colony.
 The Dutch East Indies was returned to the Netherlands under the Anglo-Dutch Treaty of 1814.